rvasilev/gitea-in-dokku/README.md

 ## Postgres Dokku Plugin

-Because Gogs requires a database, we can use the Postgres plugin for Dokku to manage our database container.
+Because Gitea requires a database, we can use the Postgres plugin for Dokku to manage our database container.
 From inside the Vagrant VM (via `vagrant ssh`), type the following:

     sudo dokku plugin:install https://github.com/dokku/dokku-postgres.git

-## Deploy Gogs
+## Deploy Gitea

-We will run Gogs from the dockerhub.com image.
+We will run Gitea from the dockerhub.com image.
 Inside the Vagrant VM, start by creating the application and our database:

-    dokku apps:create gogs
+    dokku apps:create gitea
-    dokku postgres:create gogs-db
+    dokku postgres:create gitea-db
-    dokku postgres:link gogs-db gogs
+    dokku postgres:link gitea-db gitea

-We need to save the Gogs files in a volume so that we don't lose our Git repositories between application restarts:
+We need to save the Gitea files in a volume so that we don't lose our Git repositories between application restarts:

     sudo mkdir /var/lib/dokku/data/storage/gogs_data
     sudo chown root:root /var/lib/dokku/data/storage/gogs_data
-    dokku storage:mount gogs /var/lib/dokku/data/storage/gogs_data:/data
+    dokku storage:mount gitea /var/lib/dokku/data/storage/gogs_data:/data

-We also need to use a custom proxy port for Gogs, since our system SSH service is already listening on port `22`:
+We also need to use a custom proxy port for Gitea, since our system SSH service is already listening on port `22`:

-    dokku proxy:ports-add gogs http:2222:22
+    dokku proxy:ports-add gitea http:2222:22
-    dokku proxy:ports-remove gogs http:22:22
+    dokku proxy:ports-remove gitea http:22:22

 Now we can pull and deploy the Docker image from dockerhub:

-    docker pull gogs/gogs:latest
+    docker pull gitea/gitea:latest
-    docker tag gogs/gogs:latest dokku/gogs:latest
+    docker tag gitea/gitea:latest dokku/gitea:latest
-    dokku tags:deploy gogs latest
+    dokku tags:deploy gitea latest

-## Configure Gogs
+## Configure Gitea

-***IMPORTANT***: Currently, there is a Dokku bug that does not properly expose the HTTP port of Gogs.
+***IMPORTANT***: Currently, there is a Dokku bug that does not properly expose the HTTP port of Gitea.

-To configure Gogs, you need to browse to Gogs' HTTP port and finish the Gogs setup.
+To configure Gitea, you need to browse to Gitea' HTTP port and finish the Gitea setup.
 All the database configuration can be see by issuing:

-    dokku postgres:info gogs-db
+    dokku postgres:info gitea-db

 Note the `Dsn:` entry, as it contains the username, password, hostname, port, and database name of the Postgres server.